Hunt for suspect accused of shooting Tennessee officer at traffic stop intensifies

 'BREAKING MORE SHOTS FIRED,' a reporter on the scene tweeted

-A manhunt for a suspect accused of opening fire on a Tennessee police officer during a traffic stop intensified Sunday night after the alleged shooter's car was found nearly 400 miles away in another state.
+A manhunt for a suspect accused of opening fire on a Tennessee police officer during a traffic stop intensified Sunday night after the alleged shooter's car was found in another state.

 WTVC reporter Stephanie LaChance tweeted out various updates on social media as the case unfolded, with information being provided by local law enforcement.